 - MISY 673 – Information Technology and Organizational Effectiveness

 - CPEG 665 – Introduction to Cybersecurity

-Every industry and sector, private and public, relies heavily on M.S. in information systems and technology management graduates to tame the complexities of technology, and help senior executives make informed decisions on how best to apply technology to improve productivity and drive innovation.
-This means ample and diverse career options for graduates of Lerner’s M.S. in information systems and technology management.
-Some top career fields for information systems and technology management graduates include:
+Every industry and sector relies heavily on business analytics and information management graduates to tame the complexities of technology and help senior executives make informed decisions on how best to apply data to improve productivity and drive innovation.
+This means ample and diverse career options for graduates of Lerner’s M.S. in business analytics and information management.
+Some top career fields for graduates include:

 About the School